Don's Home

 See also COVID-19 pandemic by country and territory - Wikipedia

-Countries with the highest peak infection rates out of
+Countries with the highest peak infection rates.

-Some smaller countries have a higher rate.
+Rates in some smaller countries have a higher rate.

 You can click on the chart to go to the current interactive version, where you can move the sliders at the bottom to zero in on a specific time period and hover over a date to get the list of values on that date.